apache/openwhisk-wskdeploy/README.md

 `wskdeploy` is currenty under development and in its very early stages.
 Check back often to see how its progressing.

 # How to use
-`openwhisk-wskdeploy` is written in Go.
-You can invoke it as a Go program, or run its binary file `openwhisk-wskdeploy` directly after building.
+`wskdeploy` is written in Go.
+You can invoke it as a Go program, or run its binary file `wskdeploy` directly after building.

 You can get the detail usage of this tool by using following commands: